fedotxxl/grails-config-annotation/README.md

 }
 ```
 All you have to do is:
 1. Import annotation: `import com.tenlittleniggers.grails.config.GrailsConfig`
-2. Add `@GrailsConfig` annotation to variable.
+2. Add `@GrailsConfig` annotation to the variable.
 Annotation value should be the same as variable name from `Config.groovy` file (in our case `app.myVariable`):  `@GrailsConfig("app.myVariable")`.

 Default values
 ---------------------
 You can specify default variable value.
 When `Config.groovy` file doesn't have required variable default value will be used to configure variable.
-To configure default value use following annotation value structure: `config_variable_name_to_inject:default value`.
+To configure default value use the following annotation value structure: `config_variable_name_to_inject:default value`.
 For example:

 ```java
 import com.tenlittleniggers.grails.config.GrailsConfig